pobstudio/Preserve/projects/gen-art.md

 # Gen Art

-Description of what gen.art is
+gen.art is a generative art platform and community with its own NFT whitelisting token.
+TODO

 ## Key participants
 ### Pob Studio